SaadRegal/wimax-simulator/README.md

 # WimaxSimulator

-An interactive Simulator of Wimax(a family of wireless communication standards) based on the IEEE 802.16 set of standards
+An interactive Simulator of Wimax (a wireless communication standard) based on the IEEE 802.16 set of standards

 ## Development server